conda-forge/miniforge/README.md

 | OS X    | arm64 (Apple Silicon) | [Miniforge3-MacOSX-arm64](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh) |
 | Windows | x86_64                | [Miniforge3-Windows-x86_64](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe) |

-`(*)` OS X arm64 will be installed with Python 3.9
+`(*)` OS X `arm64` will be installed with Python 3.9.

-`(**)` the python version is specific only to the base environment. installed conda can create new environments with different python versions and implementations
+`(**)` the Python version is specific only to the base environment.
+Conda/Mamba can create new environments with different Python versions and implementations.

 #### Miniforge-pypy3

-Latest installers with pypy3.6 in the base environment
+Latest installers with PyPy 3.6 in the base environment:

 | OS      | Architecture          | Download  |
 | --------|-----------------------|-----------|